EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 An application developer at fintech lending startup, was tasked with adding a new high priority feature that can prompt the user to save the qualifying loans as a new CSV file.
 This project is an excellent way for the developer to demonstrate his skills in his new fintech career.

-The main contribution or user story for the project is as follows:
+The user story for the project is as follows:

 Role: Biz operation